Promise David

-Promise Oluwatobi Emmanuel David Akinpelu (born July 3, 2001), known as Promise David, is a Canadian professional soccer player who plays as a striker for Belgian Pro League club Union SG and the Canada national team.
+Promise Oluwatobi Emmanuel David Akinpelu (born July 3, 2001) is a Canadian professional soccer player who plays as a striker for club Brighton & Hove Albion, on loan from Belgian Pro League club Union Saint-Gilloise, and the Canada national team.

 Early life

-David began playing football with the youth academy of Toronto FC Academy, before moving to his local club Vaughan Azzurri in 2016.
-In 2019, he was scouted by the Croatian club Trnje and joined their youth academy.
+David was born in Canada to Nigerian parents.
+David played youth soccer with the Toronto FC Academy, before moving to his local club Vaughan Azzurri in 2016.

+Club career

+Early career

+In 2019, David was scouted by the Croatian club Trnje and joined their youth academy.
 On September 18, 2021, he signed an academy contract with the American club FC Tulsa.

-Club career

 Malta

 In January 2022, David joined the Maltese club Valletta on a short-term contract.
 He scored the goal that got Valletta to the 2021–22 Maltese FA Trophy final, where they finished runners-up.
 On June 20, 2022, he transferred to Sirens, also in Malta.